AlejandroGarcia95/Zumo32u4-Sist-Dist-I/Documentation/documentation.md

-# Wi-Fi based robot gathering over ESP8285 NodeMCU
+# Wi-Fi based robot's finding over ESP8285 NodeMCU

 ## 1. Introduction

 ​​​​Fill me with some intro

 ## 2. Preliminaries

 ​​​​This preliminary section is intended to briefly present the tools and devices used in our project, highlighting some related guides, tutorials and examples we found useful while working with them.
 As such, we do not pursue to make a deep explanation on every topic, but a quick and simple exposition of the most relevant aspects for our project.
 You may then want to skip some of these sections if you are already familiar with the devices described, or already know how to perform the steps detailed on them.

 **Note**: You will need to have Arduino IDE installed on your machine for programming the devices used in our project.
 You can download Arduino IDE [directly from their website](https://www.arduino.cc/en/Main/Software?).